Atwood's Machine Simulation

 Overview

-The Atwood's Machine is a classic physics apparatus used to demonstrate the principles of dynamics, particularly Newton's Second Law of Motion.
-This interactive simulation allows users to explore how masses affect acceleration in a pulley system.
+The Atwood's Machine is a classic physics apparatus used to demonstrate the principles of dynamics—especially Newton's Second Law of Motion.
+This interactive simulation allows users to explore how differences in mass affect acceleration in a pulley system.
+The simulation is designed in alignment with the AP Physics 1 curriculum, incorporating both dynamic and kinematic equations to analyze motion.

 How to Use the Simulation